jdl328/essays/hello-juncture.md

 # Hello, Juncture

-This Juncture essay was created by Jason Ludwig.
-It illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture essay.
-Use [Juncture Editor](https://www.juncture-digital.org/) to create more essays.
+This Juncture essay illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture essay.

 ## Aulacophora indica

 .ve-media wc:The_Bug_Peek.jpg right

+.ve-media wc:- gh:jdl328/media/card1.png

 The image depicts a leaf beetle (Aulacophora indica) (Family: Chrysomelidae; subfamily: Galerucinae) looking out from a leaf hole of Alnus nepalensis tree.
 Adult leaf beetles make holes in host plant leaves while feeding.
 They camouflage themselves with these holes.